 This is especially true for the Psychological Disqualifications.
-In psych dq cases if you do not respond to the NOPD within 30 days you will receive a Notice of Disqualification or NOD.
+In NYPD psych dq cases if you do not respond to the NOPD within 30 days you will receive a Notice of Disqualification or NOD.
 When you appeal the NOD to the New York City Civil Service Commission they will forward you a form with a series of questions requesting an explanation for your failure to respond to the NOPD.
-In most cases your reasoning will not be accepted and your appeal dismissed.
+In most cases your reasoning will not be accepted and your appeal will be dismissed.

 How do I file an appeal?

 There are two (2) steps to the appeal process.